How to Make a DIY Rice Heating Pad (Microwave or Oven)

 Note: If you want a cleaner finish with one less visible line, you could only sew one seam in Step 2, and then continue with the two closing seams at this stage.
 I think I have done that in the past, but forgot while I was making this example.
 It has been awhile since I have made one on of these bad boys!

-It is time to enjoy the fruits of you labor!
-Or, maybe give them away – which is equally as rewarding, if not more!
-However, I do suggest that you do one microwave test with each heating pad that you intend to give away before doing so, just to be sure the materials you selected do okay.
-I also like to give them away with instructions, including tips about time, as described below.
+If you’re giving them away as gifts, I suggest to do one microwave test before doing so, just to be sure the materials you selected do okay.
+I also like to give them away with instructions for heating time.

-Simply heat it in the microwave for 3 to 3 ½ minutes.
+To warm your new DIY rice heating pad, simply heat it in the microwave for 2.5 to 3.5 minutes.
 Every microwave varies a little in intensity.
-For ours, I have found 3 ½ minutes to be the sweet spot that gets it really warm and also stays warm for a long time.
-I suggest trying 3 minutes maximum first, and to never heat it more than four minutes at a time.
-Extended periods of time in the microwave can slightly burn the rice, leading to a less desirable odor.
+For ours, I have found 3 minutes to be the sweet spot.
+It gets really warm and also stays warm for a long time.

-WARNING: Due to the freshness of the rice and essential oils, you may find your pack to be a bit steamy at first!
-Moist heat can be great, but steam can cause more serious burns than heat alone.
-Therefore, use caution when you are getting accustomed to using your pack.
+WARNING: Due to the freshness of the rice and essential oils, you may find your pack to be quite steamy at first!
+Moist heat can be very therapeutic, but steam can cause more serious burns than heat alone.
+Therefore, use caution when you are getting accustomed to using your rice heating pad.
 I find that I can lay mine over my clothes almost straight out of the microwave, but not directly on my skin.
 Let it cool down as needed.

-Store the rice pack inside the freezer to create a soothing cold pack!
-My favorite use for these rice packs in the summertime is to cool down hot skin when I feel a sunburn coming on, or to place inside our bed a few minutes before we tuck in on hot nights.
-Unlike most other cold packs, I find these rice cold packs have a cooling effect for several hours in bed!
+Unlike gel cold packs, I find rice cold packs have a cooling effect that lasts for several hours in bed!
 Even though they’re relatively heavy, I bring them with me when we travel to hot locations like Hawaii.
 They’re just that good.

 Wasn’t that simple?